-School-sponsored Trips
+School-Sponsored Trips

-In order to participate in school-sponsored trips/tours, a student must have a GPA of at least 2.0 for the preceding and current grading periods with no F's, good conduct (no more than 3 referral points), and maintain a good attendance record for the current quarter.
+To participate in school-sponsored trips/tours, a student must have a GPA of at least 2.0 for the preceding and current grading periods with no F's, good conduct (no more than 3 referral points), and maintain a good attendance record for the current quarter.
 Students who violate school rules and policies may be asked to resign or forfeit their touring privileges by the Administrative Committee.
-If any school days will be missed by participating in a trip/tour, the student must contact each of their teachers to arrange for work missed.
-Students must also be current in their school bill in order to participate in a school-sponsored tour.
-It is recommended that the financial and academic clearance be complete at least two weeks before the event.
-School sponsored trips or tours include but are not limited to mission trips, international educational tours, senior class trip etc. On any class trip or tour, no planning, fundraising, or PR take place until itinerary, budget, and list of sponsors is approved.
+If any school days will be missed by participating in a trip/tour, the student must contact each of their teachers to arrange for the work missed.
+Students must also be current in their school bill to participate in a school-sponsored tour.
+It is recommended that the financial and academic clearance be completed at least two weeks before the event.
+School-sponsored trips or tours include but are not limited to mission trips, international educational tours, senior class trips, etc. On any class trip or tour, no planning, fundraising, or publication takes place until the itinerary, budget, and list of sponsors are approved.
 No siblings are allowed on reward trips.

+Academic Information

-Academic Information High School
+High School